 Step 2: Determine if your course is eligible.

-The current version of Course Exchange (2.1) only allows for the exchange of courses with C-ID designation.
+The current version of CVC Exchange (2.1) only allows for the exchange of courses with C-ID designation.
 However, in anticipation of software updates that may allow for non-C-ID courses beginning in 2019, we now welcome faculty who teach courses without C-ID to participate in Course Design Academy.
-We cannot offer a guarantee that your course will be scheduled in the exchange, but we can guarantee a robust and rewarding Course Design Academy experience, along with badges and certificates showing your course meets the highest standards of design quality in the CCC system!
+We cannot offer a guarantee that your course will be scheduled in the CVC Exchange, but we can guarantee a robust and rewarding Course Design Academy experience, along with badges and certificates showing your course meets the highest standards of design quality in the CCC system!

 Before submitting a course to Course Design Academy, be sure that: